Direct Conversation and Direct Message

 Direct conversation

-Direct conversation is a body of messages exchanged between two profiles on a social network.
+A direct conversation is a body of messages exchanged between two profiles on a social media network.

 Conversations are, technically speaking, endless.
-Any interraction between any two profiles on a given social network is considered a single direct conversation.
+Any interaction between any two profiles on a given social media network is considered a single direct conversation.

 Direct message

-Direct message is a single ‘unit’ of direct conversation that was sent by to your profile (you) by another profile (your customer).
+A direct message is a single ‘unit’ of a direct conversation that was sent to your profile (you) by another profile (your customer).

 How we analyze conversations and messages

-Understanding the differences between direct conversation and direct messages is important for handling communication with your followers, whether in immediate sorting or in complext flow automations.
+Understanding the differences between direct conversations and direct messages is important for handling communication with your followers, whether in immediate sorting or in complex flow automations.

-Community feeds (all incoming, sent, etc.) only work with direct conversation (not with with individual direct messages).
+Community feeds (all incoming, sent, etc.) only work with direct conversations (not with with individual direct messages).

 Language